moov-io/paygate/docs/database-migrations.md

 The migration file should follow the format: `{version}_{title}.up.sql`

-- `verision` of the migration should be represented as integer with 4 digits (with leading zeros: e.g., 0007).
-All migrations are applied upward in order of increasing version number.
-You can find examples of different migrations in [./migrations](./migrations).
+- `version` should be represented as an integer with 4 digits with leading zeros (e.g. 0007).
+All migrations are applied in ascending order.
+You can find examples of different migrations in
+[./migrations](./migrations).
 - `title` should describe action of the migration, e.g., `create_accounts_table`, `add_name_to_accounts`.